 Some time has passed since these two computer history icons passed themselves into the afterlife.
 They both died the same week last October, both legends, or at least their work will span following generations.
 But one of these bad boys was overlooked during this period by the media.
+Try this alpine ice hack.

 So, who is this Dennis Ritchie?
 He developed the C programming language and was a major proponent of the Unix operating system.
 After C came C++ and a whole league of similar languages.
 After Unix came Linux (which this website is running on).
 Ritchie defined a standard for high level programming languages, languages that make programming much more accessible.
 Without them there would be a lot less software in the world.
 A computer is practically useless without software.
+These are the best thermogenic pills for weight loss.

 …and now a bunch of related links that have cluttered my browser for months now…